Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: WRT from intersections in configuration spaces

-On the picture, we consider $3l$ blue punctures in the punctured disk such that they lie below the privileged points $\bar{p}_1,...,\bar{p}_l$.
+On the picture, we consider $3l$ blue punctures in the punctured disk such that they are split into triples which lie below the privileged punctures $\bar{p}_1,...,\bar{p}_l$, as in figure \ref{Picture}.
 Now we are ready to define the main tools in our construction, which are the homology classes in the homology presented above.